This option is currently sold out.

 (sources: Ohiolink.edu and The Mysterious Sofia by Stephen Andes)

 Standard size.
 Easy to find a ready-made frame at your local Hobby Lobby.
 We recommend a wooden frame for this one, of course, either stained or one of the colors in the painting that match your walls.
-If you're sending this as a gift and would like us to frame it for you, please convo and we'll make special arrangements for you.
+If you would like to add a frame, please select one above.

 – 8.5 x 11" acid-free paper